How to make media and OIA requests

-A condition report is limited to one of the following terms:
+A patient condition update is a simple description of a patient's current status in hospital.
+It is limited to one of the following terms:

 - comfortable: vital signs stable, within normal limits, patient comfortable

 - stable: vital signs stable and within normal limits, patient may be uncomfortable

 - improving: usually used after a patient has been in a serious or critical condition but has since stablilised

 - serious: vital signs are not stable; the patient may be in an intensive care or high dependency unit